bowen-wu/postgraduate/english/word/core/Unit10-2.md

     - be dedicated to 致力于
         - == dedicate oneself to sth.
         - == committed to
-    - Job security or stability was the second most important career goal work-life balance was number one, followed by a sense of <ins>being **dedicated** to(致力于)</ins> a cause or to feel good about serving the greater good.
+    - Job security or stability was the second most important career goal, work-life balance was number one, followed by a sense of <ins>being **dedicated** to(致力于)</ins> a cause or to feel good about serving the greater good.
+        - a sense of... 一种...的感觉

 ## exist